NoeMesa93/api-school/README.md

 Feel free to submit issues and pull requests to improve the project.
 For major changes, please open an issue first to discuss what you would like to change.

-### License

-This project is licensed under the ISC License - see the LICENSE file for details.